matthewsides/Networking/README.md

 #### hubs

+A hardware device that contains multiple independent but connected modules of network and internetwork equipment.
+Hubs can be active (where they repeat signals sent through them) or passive (where they do not repeat but merely split signals sent through them).

 #### routers

 A device that routes information between interconnected networks.
 The router determines the best path to route a message,translating information from one network to another.
 The majority of now contain firewalls.
 Home routers can contain firewall, router, switching (for cabled connections), and a wireless access point.

 #### switches

+A switch is an "intelligent" type of hub, in that it sends packets only to the intended ports, rather than all computers on the network.
+The switch recieves data packets and re-routes them to there intended destination, using only the traffic requested thus eliminating the possibility of collision.

 #### multilayer switch

+A multilayer switch is a network device with the same capabilties of a switch but with the additional functionality and features of a router.
+The multilayer switch  can perform at incredibly fast speeds in comparision to a switch.

 #### Firewall